Albert Rizzo, M.D., FACP

-Dr. Rizzo is Chief of the Section of Pulmonary and Critical Care Medicine at the Christiana Care Health System in Newark, Delaware and a member of Christiana Care Pulmonary Associates.
-He is board certified in internal medicine, pulmonary, critical care and sleep medicine and is a Clinical Assistant Professor of Medicine at Thomas Jefferson University Medical School in Philadelphia where he obtained his medical degree and completed his residency in Internal Medicine.
+Dr. Rizzo is also chief of the Section of Pulmonary and Critical Care Medicine at the Christiana Care Health System in Newark, Delaware, and a member of Christiana Care Pulmonary Associates.
+He is board certified in internal medicine, pulmonary, critical care and sleep medicine and is a clinical assistant professor of medicine at Thomas Jefferson University Medical School in Philadelphia where he obtained his medical degree and completed his residency in internal medicine.
 Dr. Rizzo received his specialty training at Georgetown University Hospital in Washington, D.C.
 He is a member of the American Thoracic Society, a Fellow of the American College of Chest Physicians and the American College of Physicians and a Diplomat of the American Board of Sleep Medicine.

 His out-patient practice covers general pulmonary and sleep medicine disorders and includes a strong interest in asthma, COPD, pulmonary rehabilitation, lung cancer and obstructive sleep apnea.

-Dr. Rizzo has been a volunteer with the American Lung Association since 1984 at both the local, regional and national level.
-In July 2011, he became Chairman of the National Board of Directors of the American Lung Association and continues to serve as the Senior Medical Advisor to the national office.
-Dr. Rizzo was honored in 2015 with the Will Ross Medal, the highest honor bestowed on a volunteer from the American Lung Association who has made a significant contribution to the prevention and control of lung disease.
+Dr. Rizzo had been a volunteer with the American Lung Association at the local, regional and national levels since 1984.
+In July 2011, he became chairman of the National Board of Directors of the American Lung Association and was honored in 2015 with the Will Ross Medal, the highest honor bestowed on a volunteer from the American Lung Association who has made a significant contribution to the prevention and control of lung disease.